ClusterHQ/flocker/docs/architecture/common.rst

 The operating system may be running directly on hardware (“bare metal”) or in a virtualized environment.
 Throughout this documentation this operating system is referred to as the “base system”.

-Flocker manages one guest operating system (presently limited to a Linux distribution) using a “container” technology (chroot, LXC, Docker, etc).
+Flocker manages one guest operating system (presently limited to a Linux distribution) using a “container” technology (Docker).
 Throughout this documentation this operating system is referred to as the “user system”.
 All persistent state associated with the user system is the single filesystem associated with it.
 This is referred to as the “user filesystem”.